 Your trusted friends are most likely to loan you the startup capital.
 Give you advice, provide mental and emotional support for you like your family members.
 Aside from these, you could also make good business partners among your friends.

 Trust me, Angels are real, and they offer help just in the nick of time.
 Alright, the angels in this context are not supernatural cherubims with wings like maleficent.
 No!
 Neither are they always clothed in white apparel like in the movies?
 The angels in this context are Angel investors.
 I know, right!

 In simple terms, Angel investors are individuals or private organizations with high net worth that can help you with your startup capital.
 They may be seed investors, informal investors or just an individual.
 These angels are often willing to inject capital into a business to give it a head start.
 They usually invest in exchange for ownership equity in the business, and these investments are usually one-off.

-Unlike venture capitalists, money lenders and commercial banks, they are usually very lenient in situations where they are lending.
-Don’t worry, they invest irrespective your religious beliefs and personal ideology and yes, there are a list of them in Nigeria.
+Unlike venture capitalists, money lenders, and commercial banks, they are usually very lenient in situations where they are lending.
+Don’t worry, they invest irrespective of your religious beliefs and personal ideology and yes, there is a list of them in Nigeria.

 #4 Cooperative Societies

 You must have heard about or even joined a cooperative society.
 A cooperative society is one of the easiest means of getting a substantial amount of capital for starting up.